 Note: FeedOtter helps Pardot and Marketo users increase website traffic, blog subscribers, and revenue.
 Get started for free!

 M.S.
-Rau’s customer base would be the envy of almost any kind of business — not just in the antiques market.
+Rau Antiques’ customer base would be the envy of almost any kind of business — not just in the antique market.

 They think of their purchases as investments rather than expenses.

-Many are willing to make major purchases sight unseen, since many don’t live close enough to see the items in person before buying.
+Many are willing to make major purchases sight unseen since many don’t live close enough to see the items in person before buying.
 This is a testament to the trust and integrity that M.S.
-Rau has built over the past century.
+Rau Antiques has built over the past century.